foundersandcoders/web-accessibility/README.md

 _If any of these are not true, users with disabilities will not be able to use the Web._

-WCAG have different compliancy levels: A, AA and AAA.
+WCAG have different compliance levels: A, AA and AAA.
 By reaching the AA standard, a company can call itself "WCAG 2.0 AA" compliant.
 Depending on who the company is, they may need to comply with a certain standard by law.

 #### WAI-ARIA
 The Accessible Rich Internet Applications specifications were developed by the Web Accessibility Initiative (WAI) of W3C.